onlinews/online_ws/docs/Ch_3_CollectingData.md

 5. Don't forget to sync these changes to your experiment ![Sync](./img/Sync.PNG).

 6. You can sub-select participants according to various criteria.
-Here we simply choose everybody who is using a Desktop browser.
-But it makes sense to explore the different ways of defining the sample you would like (e.g. exclude participants who have completed previous experiments; age groups; language; etc.)
+Here, we simply chose everybody who is using a Desktop browser.
+But it makes sense to explore the different ways of defining the sample you would like (e.g. exclude participants who have completed previous experiments; age groups; language; etc.).
 ![Link Study to Prolific](./img/LinkToProlific4.PNG)

 7. We will just recruit one participant for this very quick study - spend 1 pound on it.